-Higher in the band, one or two factors related to research methods may be mentioned with some limited attempt to address the question.
+Higher in the band, one or two points related to experiments may be mentioned with some limited attempt to address the question.
 Evaluation will be limited or non-existent.
 Understanding will be partial.

 4 - 7 Answers in this band will be reasonably successful in identifying, interpreting, analysing and/or evaluating material to meet the requirements of the question.